Fedalto/ideas/thousand.md

 ## 72. [Best Practice Q&A Feeds](id:practice-qa-feed)

-A computer cannot prevent you from making mistakes.
-Desktop and application help is frequently unable to indicate the most up-to-date industry best-practice.
-This can be a [microtool](#microtools).
+Good practices are a social construct and not given visibility in computer systems.
+Desktop and application help are too static to indicate the most up-to-date industry best-practice.
+A 'best practice feed' tool would be a peer reviewed support mechanism to provide advice and feedback when machines are being used.

  * People specify what they consider bad practice and why.
  * People suggest what they should do instead. (the `good practice`)
  * A user can subscribe to a `best practice feed`.
  * Users answer questions on the feed.
  * User is given feedback from the answers they provide.
+ * Some decisions can be programmatically determined.
+(Doing X is potentially bad.)
  * This can be used as a form of checklist for action.
-They may be generic such as 'do you use backup?' to specific topics within a field.
+They may be generic such as 'do you have backups?' to specific topics within a field.

 To accommodate the variety of opinions, organisations and individuals can publish their own BPF.
 When an application is installed, the authors may bundle a BPF to help users starting out.

 There are similar existing implementations.
 As a standard this could be created and completed with standard tools and visualizations.
+This can be a [microtool](#microtools) where Q&A are provided in a standard format.

 Similar: